 - Advising the ICANN Board on number resource allocation policy in conjunction with the RIRs

-- Advising and assisting the NRO NC in its periodic review of the service level of the IANA Numbering Services provided to the Internet Number Community
+- Advising and assisting the NRO NC in its periodic review of the service level of PTI’s provision of the IANA functions to the Internet Number Community

 - See the Internet Number Community Review Charter for an outline of the functions of the Review Committee